-Conduct and Civility
+f.
+Community Conduct and Civility

-conduct.
+Waynesburg University students are expected to accept and adhere to high standards of personal conduct.
 Students shall treat all members and guests of the Waynesburg University community with courtesy, respect and dignity.

 (1) Damage to Public or Private Property